 Abstract:

-- Growth and replacement.
-Previous energy transitions have resulted primarily from the emergence of new energy resources to meet growing sources of energy demand.
-Often resources created their own demand.
-If the energy resources did not arrive in time, prices would rise and growth would slow, moderating the need for additional supply.
-As such, markets have balanced supply and demand, except during times of geopolitical shocks to the energy system.
-In a climate transition, some existing energy demand is currently met by resources that are being phased out.
+3. Growth and replacement.
+Whereas previous energy transitions resulted primarily from the emergence of new energy resources to meet growing sources of energy demand, in the current transition, there is also existing energy demand that is currently being met by resources that are being phased out.
 If that energy cannot be replaced in time, parts of the economy may lack energy resources.
-Thus, in addition to meeting new sources of energy demand and managing geopolitical shocks, markets must manage replacement of energy resources that are being phased out.

 Citation: